Alice Rahon: Life

-She became pregnant when she was very young, but the child had a congenital defect and died soon after birth.
+She became pregnant very young, but the child had a congenital defect and died soon after birth.

+The Philippot family moved to Paris in 1920,and Rahon and her sister Georgette became enmeshed in Paris bohemian scene.
+Rahon supported herself by working as a model and through her writing.
+She was friends with Man Ray, Picasso and Joan Miró.

-When she and her sister were young women, they lived in Paris and discovered its bohemian scene.
-In 1931, she met artist Wolfgang Paalen and they married in 1934.
+In 1931, while visiting Corsica she met artist Wolfgang Paalen and they married in 1934.
 With him she became involved with the Surrealism movement, published poetry under the name Alice Paalen, and met others such as Eva Sulzer, a Swiss photographer, with whom she was lifelong friends.

 Her life with Paalen also introduced her to travel, which she did much of during her life.
 In 1933, the couple visited the cave paintings at Altamira and in 1936, she traveled to India accompanied by poet Valentine Penrose.
 Both of these travels had impact on her life and art, even naming two cats Vishnu and Subhashini in her late life.
 She traveled extensively during much of her life with later voyages to Alaska, Canada, the United States, Lebanon and in Mexico.